DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The student inquired about a discrepancy between the video's instructions and the behavior of their modern browser's developer tools.
 I explained that recent updates to browser dev tools have changed how CSS variables are edited.
 I provided a step-by-step guide on how to use the `Computed` tab to find and edit the variable declaration, which allowed the student to successfully complete the task.

 ---

+#### QUIZ

+### Course Step Number: 526

+### Date Researched: 2025-08-14

+##### Key Concepts / Summary

+This entry documents the completion of a quiz on core concepts from the previous lessons.
+The student demonstrated an understanding of the `img-fluid` class, which makes images responsive by scaling them with their parent container, and the `container-fluid` class, which provides a full-width container.

+##### Expanded Learning

+- **Best Practices:** Quizzes are a best practice in instructional design, serving as a formative assessment to reinforce learning and identify knowledge gaps.
+- **Modernization:** Online quizzes with instant feedback are a modern and efficient method for self-assessment, providing immediate confirmation of understanding.
+- **Enhanced Learning (UX Bias):** A well-placed quiz provides a "check-in" for the user, helping them to feel a sense of accomplishment and ensuring they are prepared for subsequent material, which improves the overall learning experience.

+##### Insights from Chat Discussion summary

+Not applicable.

+---